 - A common lawn weed, Viola does grow like a weed.

-These 4-to-6-inch-tall perennials grow best in partial sun to partial shade.
+These 4-to-6-inch-tall perennials are easily grown but grow best in partial sun to partial shade.

-Lunaria annua is a zone 4 to 8 biennial grown for its unusual pods.
-Kids marvel over the shape and color of these silver-dollar-like pods, which, at first glance, don't look natural.
+Lunaria annua is a zone-4-to-8 biennial grown for its unusual pods.
+Kids marvel over the shape and color of these silver-dollar-like pods, which, at first glance, look more like store-bought ornaments than natural objects.

-The drawback of these 2-to-3-foot-tall plants is that they're invasive, meaning they'll drop seeds and spead quickly throughout the area.
-Be sure to have adult supervision to prevent their spread.
+The drawback of these 2-to-3-foot-tall plants is that they're invasive, meaning they'll drop seeds and spread quickly throughout the area.
+Be sure to have adult supervision to prevent them from spreading (unless that's what you want).
 Harvest the pods to keep them from dropping seed; they're useful in crafts such as wreath-making.
 Plants that spread this easily aren't fussy about growing conditions, but their preference is for partial shade.

 Flowers that come in bright colors and bold shapes are among the best to capture a child's imagination.
-Vibrant colors leave kids in awe over this Kniphofia.
+Its vibrant colors leave kids in awe over Kniphofia, as does the spikey shape of its floral stem.

 There are many kinds of pitcher plants; people in zones 3 to 7 are most familiar with Sarracenia purpurea.
 Both the flowers and leaves of these perennials are visually fascinating.